 The migrant education program is proud to offer special engagement and learning events for Migrant Students.
 There are three different academies designed for specific age groups.

 Dare to Dream Exploring Your Future is specifically designed for 8th and 9th grade migrant students between the ages of 13 to 15.
-For more information, view the Dare to Dream Flyer.
+For more information, view the MSDRS Dare to Dream Information Page.

 Dare to Dream Academic Academy is designed for 10th and 11th grade migrant students and offers the opportunity for up to a .5 credit towards High School completion, once completing the program.
-For more information, view the Dare to Dream Flyer.
+For more information, view the MSDRS Dare to Dream Information Page.

 Voices from the Field is a program to engage middle-school aged children of migrant workers in project-based learning experiences that will address multiple areas of academic learning including science, art, and communication skills.
 More information about Voices from the Field may be found below.